-Sunday School meets in the Library (adjacent to the Cathedral Floor) only during Sunday Morning Eucharist.
+Sunday School meets in the Library only during Sunday Morning Eucharist.

 The Sunday School is led by two adults - the Team Leader and the Assistant.
 All Sunday School staff are DBS checked.
 All are required to take Diocesan Safeguarding training every 3 years.